One week in August

 It had been a few years since my last visit to Steel Fell but the approach felt very familiar.
 The last time I made a there-and-back visit before heading off to Sergeant Man.
 This time, the plan was to walk down the ridge at Cotra Breast and then back into Grasmere.
 I’d chosen this walk so that we could take our time and just enjoy being in the fells without worrying about keeping to a schedule.

-At Steel Fell we once again recorded our great achievement – it was, after all, the highest point on today’s walk.
+At Steel Fell we once again recorded our great achievement with a photograph – it was, after all, the highest point on today’s walk.
 We made our way down the ridge in the late afternoon sun with the busy A591 way below us on our left.

 After 5 walks in 5 days, I was taking it easy today.
 I got up late, read a bit and generally relaxed, but I didn’t feel like I should waste the opportunity to add another Wainwright to my round two total.
 Mid-afternoon, I got my kit together and headed off in the direction of Coniston.